Print, Share, or View Spanish version of this article

 Stop a story to let your child make an animal sound or finish a part of the story.

-Signs of being ready for toilet training
+Begin toilet training when your child is ready.
+Signs of being ready for toilet training include

-Dry for 2 hours
+Staying dry for 2 hours

-Knows if she is wet or dry
+Knowing if she is wet or dry

 Can pull pants down and up

-Wants to learn
+Wanting to learn

 Can tell you if she is going to have a bowel movement